Compost and Nutrient Management

 ♣ Cornell Composting, educational materials, programs, links.

-♣ Interpreting Compost Analyses (PDF-Online), Sullivan, D.M., A.I.
+♣ Interpreting Compost Analyses (PDF/HTML-Online), Sullivan, D.M., A.I.
 Bary, R.O.
 Miller, and L.J.
 Brewer.
 2018.
 Oregon State University Extension Bulletin EM9217.
 Compost can return nutrients and organic matter to the soil, a proven practice for soil health enhancement.
 This publication focuses on selecting a lab to perform compost analyses, determining which compost analyses are most relevant to your needs, assessing whether compost is sufficiently stabilized, and avoiding over application of composts high in soluble salts or composts with a pH unsuited to your crop.

 ♣ Backyard Composting (PDF-Online), Cogger, G., D.M.
 Sullivan, A. Bary.
 2017.
 Washington State University Extension Bulletin EB1784E.